jj4giya/ity/README.md

 #### 1. Downloading your Instagram data.
-- Login to your [Instagram](https://www.instagram.com) on Desktop
+- Login to your [Instagram](https://www.instagram.com) on Desktop or

-    or

-- Login to your [Instagram](https://www.instagram.com) account on your mobile device and click on "Desktop Site"
+- Login to your [Instagram](https://www.instagram.com) account on your Android and click on "Desktop Site"
-- Navigate to your profile page and click on the "Settings" button
+- Navigate to your profile page and click on the **Settings** button
 - Click on "Privacy and Security" and scroll down to "Data Download"

 ### Uninstall: